Overview

 • Diabetic Retinopathy Detection: Focused on the classification of retinal images to diagnose diabetic retinopathy, a common cause of vision loss.

 • Dataset Attributes: Features high-resolution retinal images, where models need to detect subtle indicators of disease progression, requiring high levels of visual detail recognition.
+The dataset includes labels for different stages of retinopathy, emphasizing early detection and severity assessment.

 Common Challenges Across Benchmarks